 Slash Your Phone Plan in half

 How about shopping around for a cheaper phone plan so you don’t need to pump more cash into paying for your phone and data?
-Did you know slashing your phone bill by $5 a month will save you 120 over a 2-year contract.
+Did you know slashing your phone bill by $5 a month will save you 120 over a 2-year contract?
 It’s interesting and shocking how much money we put into paying for our phones and internet bundles.

 Cancel Unneeded Subscriptions

 Check how many subscriptions you have and cancel those you don’t really need: gym class, dance class, magazine subscriptions and so on.
-For each of these subscriptions you get small deductions every month which add up to one big deduction.
+For each of these subscriptions, you get small deductions every month which add up to one big deduction.
 How about cancelling subscriptions you really don’t need?

 Sell Unused Items Online

 Got unused gear or baby clothes your children have outgrown?
 Why not sell them online to make some extra money?
-Think twice about disposing items in your garage or attic.
+Think twice about disposing of items in your garage or attic.
 You may just gain a small fortune from selling one of these ‘unneeded items.’